Our Curriculum:

 Twice a year, we’ll host parent’s evenings where we will inform you on your child’s progress and achievements.
 These meetings offer a great opportunity to discuss how they are doing both academically and emotionally.

-We also host Reading and Maths meetings to ensure we work productively with parents and we all know shared methods of strategies used.
+We also host Phonics, Reading and Maths meetings to ensure we work productively with parents and we all know shared methods of strategies used.
+Translation tools are available via class DOJOs for any families who have English as an additional language.

 Please take a look at our whole school Intent, Implementation and Impact Statement